We hope that the following will help answer your question(s).

 Where is the festival held?

-Where Womyn Gather is held at a well maintained children’s camp in N. E. Pennsylvania.
+Where Womyn Gather is held at a well maintained children’s camp in N. E. Pennsylvania, close to the NY border.
 In an effort to maintain our Womyn Only, Safe Space, we do not divulge the location of the festival until after we have received your paid-in-full Registration.
-Then, as get closer to festival time, we will send you, preferably via email, a Welcome Packet.
+Then, as we get closer to festival time, we will send you, preferably via email, a Welcome Packet.
 This packet will contain your housing assignment, the address for festival and everything else you will need to know to attend festival.
-In 2020 Festival starts at noon on June 4 and ends June 7 at approx. 3pm.
+In 2023 Festival starts at noon on Thursday, June 1 and ends Sunday, June 4 at approx. 3pm.

 Can I get directions?